-- 19 In addition to the Annual Meeting, at least three other Ordinary Council Meetings shall be held in each Municipal Year on such dates and times as the shall Council decide. - 20 Council Meetings shall not take place at premises which at the time of the Meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - 21 Meetings shall be held upon at least three Clear Days' notice. - No business may be transacted at a Meeting unless the number of Voting Members present is at least: - 22.1 three and also one-third of the Voting Membership for a Council or Committee Meeting; or - the quorum set out in the terms of reference for a Meeting of a Sub-Committee or Working Group. - If a Meeting is or becomes inquorate no (further) business shall be transacted and the Meeting shall be closed.
-The business on the Agenda shall be adjourned to another Meeting. - A Meeting shall not exceed a period of two hours unless proposed by the Meeting Chairman and agreed by majority vote before the scheduled end. - An invitation to attend a Council Meeting shall be sent, together with a copy of the Agenda, to each WBC Ward Councillor.
+- 21 In addition to the Annual Meeting, at least three other Ordinary Council Meetings shall be held in each Municipal Year on such dates and times as the shall Council decide. - 22 Council Meetings shall not take place at premises which at the time of the Meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - 23 Meetings shall be held upon at least three Clear Days' notice. - 24 No business may be transacted at a Meeting unless the number of Voting Members present is at least: - 24.1 three and also one-third of the Voting Membership for a Council or Committee Meeting; or - 24.2 the quorum set out in the Terms of Reference for a Meeting of a Sub-Committee or Working Group.

+- 25 If a Meeting is or becomes inquorate no (further) business shall be transacted and the Meeting shall be closed.
+The business on the Agenda shall be adjourned to another Meeting. - A Meeting shall not exceed a period of two hours unless otherwise agreed in accordance with Standing Order 53.16. - 27 An invitation to attend a Council Meeting shall be sent, together with a copy of the Agenda, to each WBC Ward Councillor.